Security Team

 • Self-XSS

-• Clickjacking without sensitive context
+• Clickjacking without a sensitive context

 • Rate limiting issues without real impact